 How to Become a Dog Walker Business Owner

 If you came from Rover or any other dog-walking company, you already know the strengths and weaknesses of each one.
 You can start by listing these things down and making a business plan based on what you’ve experienced.

-However, if you’re coming into the business as a dog walker who wants to scale up his/her services, follow the guidelines below:
+However, if you’re coming into the business as a dog walker who wants to scale up his/her services with their own brand, follow the guidelines below:

 1. Acquire an LLC